lwang144/Learning_Open3D/4_Voxelization/README.md

 # Voxelization
 The examples included above are based on the tutorial from Open3D using both Python and C++.
 Hope this document can help you!

-When collecting data from scanning devices, the resulting point cloud tends to contain noise and artifacts that one would like to remove.

 [**C++ Examples**]()